I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/ns-dispmprt-_dxgk_integrated_display_child.md

 ## Members

-`DescriptorLength`

-The size in bytes of the descriptor which will be in the Descriptor field of the DXGK_QUERYINTEGRATEDDISPLAYOUT structure.

 `InterfaceTechnology`

 Provides the type of connection used for the integrated display.
 Typically, this would be one of the inherently internal display types: